Synphonyte/leptos-windowing/leptos-windowing/examples/basic_pagination/README.md

-# Basic Leptos Windowing Example
+# Basic Pagination Example

-This example demonstrates the basic usage of leptos-windowing for efficiently rendering large lists with virtual scrolling.
+This example demonstrates the basic usage of leptos-windowing for efficiently rendering large lists with pagination.
 The styling is handled using Tailwind CSS classes.

 To make this example work, you must download / fork the whole repo because this is in the dependencies: `leptos-windowing = { path = "../.." }`.

-If you don't have it installed already, install [Trunk](https://trunkrs.dev/) and [Tailwind](https://tailwindcss.com/docs/installation) as well as the wasm32-unknown-unknown target:
+If you don't have already installed it, install [Trunk](https://trunkrs.dev/) and [Tailwind](https://tailwindcss.com/docs/installation) as well as the `wasm32-unknown-unknown` target:

 ```bash
 cargo install trunk